-Our DHL orders are packed with DHL packaging supplied from the company, we encourage you to recycle them.
+Our DHL orders are packed with DHL packaging supplied from the company; we encourage you to recycle them.
 We have requested DHL to supply biodegradable options as we more to our target of being plastic free.

 Journey to better - our ongoing sustainability goals

-We are so proud of our products and the small way they contribute to offering a more postive alternative to mass produced garments, by using organic or natural textiles and small scale ethical production to create consciously better garments that last.
+We are so proud of our products and the small way they contribute to offering a more positive alternative to mass produced garments, by using organic or natural textiles and small scale ethical production to create consciously better garments that last.

 However, we also know that like anyone in the fashion industry, we still have improvements that we can make in order to reach our ultimate goal, which is to create minimum impact or harm to the planet.